 First, about two hours before you plan to sleep, start lowering your thermostat down to 65-67 F.

 Then, no less than 60-minutes before bed, take either a 10-minute cold shower or a 10-minute ice bath.

 Combine this tactic with a shot of apple cider vinegar and a TBSP of raw honey to experience what Tim Ferriss referred to as, “being shot with an elephant tranquilizer.”

-Unless you ardently alternate between sitting, standing, and walking while you work, you likely end your work day feeling stiff, achey, and tight.
+Unless you ardently alternate between sitting, standing, and walking while you work, you likely end your workday feeling stiff, achy, and tight.

-While it would be ideal to spend 30-60 minutes going through an intense yoga flow to work all of the kinks out, most of us simply don’t have that kind of time in the evening.
+But most of us don’t have that kind of time in the evening.